BGHooligan/Drum-Transcriber/README.md

 # Drum-Transcriber
-A simple, single python file program that attempts to transcribe a Drum Stem into Midi
+A simple, single python file program that attempts to transcribe a Drum Stem into Midi.
+Works best on drum kits